Lars Halvorsen Sons

-Lars Halvorsen Sons was an Australian pleasure craft and boat building company, described as "one of the most famous [names] in Australian marine engineering".
+Lars Halvorsen Sons was an Australian pleasure craft and boat building company.

 Early history

 Halvorsen Boats traces its roots to 1887 when Halvor Andersen, a farmer, launched his first wooden craft near Arendal in the south of Norway.
 His son Lars followed in his father's footsteps and became a boat builder.
-After Lars lost his fortune in the post WW1 recession, with the sinking of his uninsured sailing ship Nidelv- the first of her voyages not to be insured, Lars moved from Norway to Cape Town, South Africa in 1922 to start over.
+After Lars lost his fortune in the post World War I recession, with the sinking of his uninsured sailing ship Nidelv, the first of her voyages not to be insured, Lars moved from Norway to Cape Town, South Africa in 1922 to start over.
 Lars built a successful boatbuilding and repair business but, with five sons, realised there would not be enough business there to create the family business he envisioned.